 The willow of Buelles

-On the banks of the River Deva, between the towns of El Mazo and Buelles, in the council of Peñamellera Baja, very close to the eastern limit with Cantabria, we find one of the most beautiful river fertile valleys of Asturias.
-Declared a Natural Monument, the willow of Buelles is a nearby jungle, a dense and wild place that allows the passage inside a river path.
+On the banks of the river Deva, between the towns of El Mazo and Buelles, in the council of Peñamellera Baja, very close to the eastern border with Cantabria, we find one of the most beautiful river valleys in Asturias.
+Declared a Natural Monument, the sauceda de Buelles is a nearby jungle, a dense and rugged place that allows passage inside through a riverside path.